aanno/all-in-one/aanno-aio-on-fcos.md

-# aanno's aio-on-focos
+# aanno's aio-on-fcos

 This is a compose file for podman especially for FCOS.
+This _includes_ that nextcloud aio is _working_ with podman and on podman compose.
+However, automatic update is broken.
+But there is a _manual_ work around for this.
+Hence, it you want to run nextcloud aio on podman you should consider trying my work.

 Copy `env.template` and adapt it to your needs.